Kagami/mpv.js/README.md

 This is unfortunate Chromium's [pepper_plugin_list.cc](https://chromium.googlesource.com/chromium/src/+/59.0.3036.3/content/common/pepper_plugin_list.cc#84) restriction.
 To workaround this relative path might be used.

 On Windows and Mac it can be done by changing working directory to the path where `mpvjs.node` is stored.
-Unfortunately you can't change CWD of renderer process on Linux inside main process because of zygote architecture so another fix is just `cd` to the plugin directory in your application's run wrapper script.
+You can't change CWD of renderer process on Linux inside main process because of zygote architecture so another fix is just `cd` to the plugin directory in wrapper script.

 `getPluginEntry` helper will give you plugin entry string with that fix applied.

 ### libmpv is being linked with Electron's libffmpeg on Linux

-On Linux plugins loaded with `register-pepper-plugins` switch inherit symbols from `electron` binary so it can lead to unfortunate effect: libmpv will use Electron's libraries which is not supported.
+On Linux plugins loaded with `register-pepper-plugins` inherit symbols from `electron` binary so it leads to unfortunate effect: libmpv will use Electron's libraries which is not supported.

-To workaround this you need to either replace `libffmpeg.so` with empty wrapper linked to `libav*`:
+To workaround it you need to either replace `libffmpeg.so` with empty wrapper linked to `libav*`:

 ```bash
 gcc -shared -lavformat -o node_modules/electron/dist/libffmpeg.so